The fund seeks to track the performance of a benchmark index that measures the investment return of large-capitalization U.S. stocks.

-To invest substantially all of its assets in all of the stocks in the S&P 500 Index.
-We attempt to maintain holdings of each stock in proportion to its weight in the index.
-This is known as a full replication strategy.
+The fund attempts to match the investment return of large-capitalization U.S. stocks by seeking to match the performance of its benchmark index, the Standard & Poor's 500 Stock Index (S&P 500).
+The fund uses a full replication strategy, which involves investing substantially all of its assets in all of the stocks in the S&P 500 and seeking to maintain holdings of each stock in proportion to its weight in the index.